 - Close all business tax accounts

 - You can hire top-ranked LLC services to make the LLC dissolution process seamless and easy for you.
-If you want to file yourself, apply ionline or download the certificate of the cancellation form and;
+If you want to file yourself, follow the New Hampshire LLC Dissolution guide.

 We hope this article has helped you in every aspect of forming an LLC in New Hampshire.
 If you still have any questions or confusion, please ask in the comment section.